-If a 100 ppm concentration is required, use $\frac{1}{2}$ cup of household bleach with one gallon of water to prepare the chlorine solution.
+If a 100 ppm concentration is prepared, use 1⁄2 cup of household bleach with one gallon of water.
 One gallon of the solution should be used for each 15 gallons of tank capacity.
+Allow to remain in system for at least 1 hour.